AashishPaudel/road-accident-analysis/README.md

 - Monthly trend showing comparison of casualties for Current Year and Previous Year

-- Maximum xasualties by Road Type
+- Maximum casualties by Road Type

 - Distribution of total casualties by Road Surface

 - Relation between Casualties by Area/ Location and by Day/Night

+Steps involved in completing the analysis and visualization of the analyzed data:
+Data Cleaning, Data Processing, Data Analysis, Data Visualization and dashboard creation.